shiningsurya/prf2fits/README.md

 `sudo apt-get install libboost-all-dev` .

-*We want this program to stand alone*
+*We want this program to be stand alone, and have no dependencies for which `apt-get` has to be used.*

 `Makefile` has been crafted which installs `prf2fits`, `cfgen` and sets up the `cfitsio` dependencies on its own.